Fiance/Fiancee Visas (K1 Visas)

 helps people obtain Fiance/Fiancee Visas.

 When a United States citizen decides to marry a non-citizen who is not on U.S. soil, one of the first things that should be considered is an immigration strategy.
 Timing is always an issue.
-Delays in processing can keep a husband and wife apart for months or even years in some cases.
+Delays in processing can keep a loved ones apart for months or even years in some cases.
+Shorstein, Lasnetski & Gihon can help you decide whether a fiance/fiancee visa is right for you, or whether you should get married and then apply for an immigrant visa.
+Everybody's situation is unique.
+What may be right for someone else may not be right for you.
+Give us a call to discuss the options and best strategies.

-Another option is to apply for a K1 Fiance/Fiancee visa.
-A K1 visa is designed to allow a non-citizen enter the United States for the sole purpose to get married to a U.S. citizen within 90 days.
+A Fiance/Fiancee visa, also known as a K1 visa, is designed to allow a non-citizen to enter the United States for the sole purpose to get married to a U.S. citizen within 90 days.
 After the marriage, the non-citizen can apply for a green card (lawful permanent resident status).
-Like the immigrant visa route, there is about a 5-6 month processing time for U.S. citizens petition before the non-citizen can apply for the K1 visa at the embassy.

 - fiance/fiancee of a U.S. citizen